-National Overview - September 2012
+National Climate Report - September 2012

 NCEI added Alaska climate divisions to its nClimDiv dataset on Friday, March 6, 2015, coincident with the release of the February 2015 monthly monitoring report.
 For more information on this data, please visit the Alaska Climate Divisions FAQ.

 Maps and Graphics